-4.4.1 Traffic Signals - covered lights, power outage, flash status or knock-down.
+4.4.1 Traffic Signals

-Utilities Overhead Division, if available, respond to traffic signal emergencies
+Utilities Overhead Division, if available, respond to traffic signal emergencies such as snow covered traffic signal heads and flashing status.

-4.4.2 Traffic Signs - stop sign, yield sign knock-downs
+4.4.2 Traffic Signs

-Utilities field crews, if available, respond to traffic sign emergencies.
-Temporary signs and barricades need to be made available and easy to retrieve.
+Traffic sign emergencies consist of knocked down stop signs, yield signs, or signs/posts from a knock down that are in the travel lanes and may cause safety issues.
+Utilities field crews, if available, can respond to traffic sign emergencies.
+Temporary signs, cones, and barricades need to be available and easy to retrieve.

-4.4.3 Emergency Services Vehicles stuck and snow plows are unavailable
+4.4.3 Emergency Services Vehicle Stuck

-Utilities Overhead Division, if available, to pull out emergency vehicles with "Monster" truck.
+Fleet Services wrecker or Utilities Overhead Division, if available, can be utilized to pull out emergency vehicles with "Monster" truck if snow plow trucks are not in the immediate area.